Albendazole: Pharmacokinetics

-For systemic parasites, albendazole acts as a prodrug, while albendazole sulfoxide reaches systemic circulation and acts as the real antihelminthic.
-Albendazole sulfoxide is able to cross the blood–brain barrier and enter the cerebrospinal fluid at 43% of plasma concentrations; its ability to enter the central nervous system allows it to treat neurocysticercosis.
+For systemic parasites, albendazole acts as a prodrug, while ricobendazole reaches systemic circulation and acts as the real antihelminthic.
+Ricobendazole is able to cross the blood–brain barrier and enter the cerebrospinal fluid at 43% of plasma concentrations; its ability to enter the central nervous system allows it to treat neurocysticercosis.

-Albendazole sulfoxide is converted to the inactive albendazole sulfone by cytochrome P450 oxidases, thought to include CYP3A4 or CYP2C.
+Ricobendazole is converted to the inactive albendazole sulfone by cytochrome P450 oxidases, thought to include CYP3A4 or CYP2C.
 Other inactive metabolites include: 2-aminosulfone, ω-hydroxysulfone, and β-hydroxysulfone.
 The major final metabolites that are excreted by humans are: